 Arches National Park is home to the world’s highest concentration of natural sandstone arches with over 2000 arches identified within the park.
 This has made Arches one of the most visited National Parks in the United States.
 You can anticipate a line to get into the park and full parking lots once you do get in.
 The trails will be full of people and there will be photographers jockeying for the perfect spot.
 You may ask yourself if it is worth going?
 I will tell you the answer without a doubt Yes!
 I have visited Arches several times and hiked most of the trails and want to share with you the hikes not to miss!
-Here is my list of 7 epic hikes in Arches National Park.
+Here is my list of 7 epic Arches National Park Hikes.

 Park Avenue is the first trail you will run into after entering the park.
 This is a 2-mile roundtrip moderate trail with epic views of monoliths, The Three Gossips, Sheep Rock, The Organ and Tower of Babel!
 You can make this a one-way 1-mile hike if you have someone that can pick you up at the Courthouse Towers Viewpoint.